samhug/ndm/README.md

 }
 ```
 #### KeePass Provider
-The `keepass` `auto_provider` uses credentials that are stored in a KeePass database.
-Currently the `unlock_credential`
+The `keepass` `auth_provider` uses credentials that are stored in a KeePass database.
+The `unlock_credential`
-is still stored in plaintext though.
+is stored in plaintext, but you can omit the `unlock_credential` field you will be prompted for it at runtime.
 ```hcl
 auth_provider "keepass" "my_auth_db" {
     db_path = "./my_secrets.kdbx"